jiayisong/DA3D/README.md

 ├── ...
 ```
 ## Model Training
 Similar to mmyolo, train with the following command.
+The batchsize used for the method in the paper is 8.
+When training with multiple gpu, pay attention to adjusting the size of batchsize in the configuration file.
 ```shell
 # Single gpu
 CUDA_VISIBLE_DEVICES=0 python tools/train.py configs/rtmdet/TabelV_line1.py